peteroupc/peteroupc.github.io/random.md

 If a cryptographic RNG implementation uses a PRNG:

-- The security strength used by the RNG is at least 128 bits and SHOULD be at least 256 bits.
+- The security strength used by the RNG is at least 128 bits and should be at least 256 bits.
 - Before the RNG generates a random number, the RNG has to have been initialized to a state that ultimately derives from data that, as a whole, is at least as hard to guess as ideal random data with as many bits as the security strength<sup>[**(42)**](#Note42)</sup>.

 A cryptographic RNG is not required to reseed itself.